API

 LAMMPS.extract_atom

-— Methodextract_atom(lmp::LMP, name::String, lmp_type::_LMP_DATATYPE; copy=false, with_ghosts=false)
+— Methodextract_atom(lmp::LMP, name::String, lmp_type::_LMP_DATATYPE; with_ghosts=false)

 Extract per-atom data from the lammps instance.